AshwinMuthuraman/Final-Project-Group-ImageCaptionGenerator/Code/Readme.md

 - Defines the model architecture.
 - Trains the model and saves the checkpoints.
 - Evaluates the model's performance.
+- Generates checkpoints of best models, set the path for this as well in the code

 ### 4. **Run the Streamlit Application**
 To launch the user interface: